twetto/Rudolf-V/README.md

 **Ru**st **D**evice **O**ptimized **L**ibrary for **F**rontend **V**ision

-> **Status: Phase 2 — GPU Acceleration (Complete)**
+> **Status: Phase 3 — CPU SIMD Optimization (Active)**
 >
 > The full GPU frontend pipeline is implemented and validated against the CPU reference.
-> Pyramid construction, FAST detection, KLT tracking, and NMS all run as WGSL compute
-> shaders via wgpu. `GpuFrontend::process()` is API-compatible with the CPU `Frontend`.
-> Ready for Phase 3: async readback and double-buffering.
+> Phase 3 investigation revealed that at EuRoC resolution (752×480), wgpu dispatch
+> overhead dominates GPU kernel compute — the CPU pipeline is faster on all tested
+> hardware.
+Focus has shifted to SIMD optimization of the CPU pipeline, starting with
+> pyramid construction on ARM (NEON) for the Raspberry Pi 4 target.

 ## About